 This wilderness area consists of 2,189 acres of northern forest and 15 lakes and ponds.
 The lakes and surrounding forests provide habitat for many native plants and wildlife, including loons, osprey, otters, fishers, bear and timber wolves.
 The preserve is open to the public from sunrise to sunset for hiking, cross-country skiing, snowshoeing, birdwatching, and other low impact recreational activities.
 Dogs are allowed on the preserve, but must be leashed from April 1 to August 1.Location:From Presque Isle, continue southeast on County B approximately 3 miles to the intersection with East Bay Road.
-Turn north on East Bay Road and continue approximately .5 miles to a parking area on the right, next to the locked gate.
+Turn north on East Bay Road and continue approximately .5 miles to the trailhead and parking area on the east side of the road.
 Click here for a printable map (pdf).

 Van Vliet Hemlocks